jambgpt/SimpleFileRenamer/README.md

 ### Option 1: Installer

-1. Download the latest installer from the [Releases](https://github.com/yourusername/SimpleFileRenamer/releases) page
+1. Download the latest installer from the Releases page (will be available after first GitHub release)
 2. Run the installer and follow the prompts
 3. Launch Simple File Renamer from the Start menu

 ### Option 2: Portable Version

-1. Download the portable zip from the [Releases](https://github.com/yourusername/SimpleFileRenamer/releases) page
+1. Download the portable zip from the Releases page (will be available after first GitHub release)
 2. Extract the zip to a location of your choice
 3. Run `SimpleFileRenamer.exe` from the extracted folder
 4. (Optional) Install the shell extension by running `install_shell_extension.bat` as administrator